Platform /

 Developing passion projects process

-Supported by Screenrights Cultural Fund, For Film’s Sake and the Sydney Film Festival introduce Platform – a rapid development incubator for emerging and established screen producers and multidisciplinary creatives.
-Guided by international industry leaders, ten Australian creatives will collaborate, create and pitch new works of screen fiction in just four days.
+In its second year Platform expands to two unique initiatives – Platform: Lab, a rapid development incubator for emerging and established screen producers and multidisciplinary creatives.
+Guided by international industry leaders, twelve Australian creatives will collaborate, create and pitch new works of screen fiction in just one week.
 Maybe it will lead to a new project or a future partnership or maybe it will be an intensive, inductive and iterative exploration into new creative processes better suited to our digital age.
-Either way, Platform is here for a good time, not a long time.
+Platform: Lab will be delivered by UK creator of the BFI Producer Programme Samm Haillay and South African Realness Institute and Torino Film Lab script consultant Mmabatho Kau.

 Program Partners